 - Likewise, call your utility provider if you smell natural gas.

-How Can You Avoid the Furnace Smell?
+How Can You Avoid that Burning Smell from the Furnace?